Call Us: +32 2 466 00 16

 • LAB: Implementing Undo/Redo logic as a reusable library

-This course is intended for experienced programmers who are familiar with C# and have a working experience of .NET (Framework or Core).
-All examples and labs use the latest LTS version of .NET and Visual Studio.
-Labs also work with any recent .NET and VS version.
+This course is intended for experienced programmers who are familiar with C# and have a working experience of .NET.

 Contact Us